TwentySick/CTF/tryhackme/bank_ctf/README.md

 ## **!!!
 Warning !!!**

 *I wrote it by my mommmmmmmm language.
-So if you want to understand it, I strongly recommend you search another writeups 😁*
+So if you want to understand it, I strongly recommend that you should search another writeups 😁*

 ## **Writeup**